mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 All names beginning **mendix-** are reserved for use by the Mendix Operator.

-All names beginning **openshift-** are reserved for use by OpenShift if you are deploying to an OpenShift cluster
+All names beginning **openshift-** are reserved for use by OpenShift if you are deploying to an OpenShift cluster.

 ### 6.2 Deleting the Cluster